 - A blood clot in the leg

 - The implant rotating or moving out of place

-- Developing a collection of fluid (seroma) in the pocket where the implant is
+- Fluid accumulation (seroma) or blood accumulation (haematoma) in the pocket where the implant is

 - Stiff shoulder

 Knowing what to expect following breast augmentation helps women feel better prepared, and allows them to make the necessary plans that will help in their recovery.
 Everyone recovers at a different pace, so there is no definitive timeline.

 However, most women’s recovery takes a broadly similar course.
 Typically women feel much better after around a week, and most take an average of around six weeks to fully recover.
 Our leading breast surgeons will give more personalised guidance before and after the procedure.

 Breast augmentation surgery is typically an overnight stay, meaning that most women will come in on the morning of surgery and go home around mid-morning the next day.

 As a general anaesthetic is used, women will not be able to drive on the day of surgery, and for around a week afterwards, depending on how the recovery progresses and on the individual’s insurance coverage.